zeek/zeek/script-reference/attributes.rst

 .. zeek:attr:: &deprecated

-    The associated identifier is marked as deprecated and will be removed in a future version of Bro.
+    The associated identifier is marked as deprecated and will be removed in a future version of Zeek.
 Look in the NEWS file for more instructions to migrate code that uses deprecated functionality.